wintered/ET/README.md

 and then recovers. <TODO: figure>

 ## 🔩 Customization
 ET is a generic framework applicable beyond SMT solvers by using different grammars and oracles.
 Currently ET supports a restricted subset of context-free [ANTLR grammars](https://www.antlr.org/).
-For targets other than SMT solvers, the oracle needs domain-specific adjustments `bin/oracle`.
+For targets other than SMT solvers, the oracle (`bin/oracle`) needs domain-specific adjustments.

 ### Running ET on custom grammars
 ET v1 currently supports only a basic fragment of ANTLR grammars.
 To engineer a grammar for which